Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Background and Preliminaries

 A large language model is a particular kind of machine learning model, built using transformers, a class of deep neural network architectures~\citep{devlin2019bert}.
 The primary task of LLMs is next-word completion.
 Initially, next-word prediction is based primarily on word distribution probabilities.
 Further training applies additional human feedback to shape the reward function to take into account factors beyond word distribution probability, such as instruction following and safety~\citep{ouyang2022instructgpt}.

 Recent work has explored causal capabilities of LLMs~\citep{willig2022cantalk}.
 For instance, \cite{long2023llmgraphs} consider simple graphs of 3-4 nodes and test whether LLMs can recover the correct structure.
-They consider each variable pair (A,B) and ask an LLM to score two competing statements, one implying that A causes B and the other that B causes A. \cite{tu2023causal} consider a harder task using a dataset on medical pain diagnosis and find that LLM-based discovery obtains poor accuracy.
+They consider each variable pair (A,B) and ask an LLM to score two competing statements, one implying that A causes B and the other that B causes A. \cite{tu2023causal} consider a harder task using a dataset on medical pain diagnosis and find that LLM-based graph inference obtains poor accuracy.
 On the question of inferring causality from natural language, \cite{hobbhahn2022investigating} study whether LLMs can understand causal implications embedded in natural language, i.e., given two sentences, whether (the event in) one sentence is the cause of another.
 In this paper, we extend this line of work and make two contributions.
-First, we investigate graph discovery capabilities of LLMs over a broad set of complex real-world datasets and explore the robustness of LLM-based discovery.
-As one example, in Section 3.1, we revisit the case study on LLM-based graph discovery from \cite{tu2023causal} and show that with an appropriate prompt, LLMs can achieve substantially higher accuracy (increasing the F1 score for retrieved edges from 0.21 to 0.68).
+First, we investigate causal graph generation capabilities of LLMs, as an analog to covariance-based causal discovery, over a broad set of complex real-world datasets and explore the robustness of LLM-based graph generation.
+As one example, in Section 3.1, we revisit the case study on LLM-based graph graph generation from \cite{tu2023causal} and show that with an appropriate prompt, LLMs can achieve substantially higher accuracy (increasing the F1 score for retrieved edges from 0.21 to 0.68).
 Second, we probe the ability of LLMs to do counterfactual reasoning and infer necessary or sufficient cause based on natural language description of events.
 We also provide a unifying framework that shows how LLMs can be used to transfer knowledge between covariance-based and logic-based causal methods for a given real-world problem.